 I began tinkering away on a piano from my early teens.
 I taught myself to play Bass guitar in 1981 and began playing in top-40 and pop cover bands a couple of years later, and then continuously for over a decade afterwards.

 I also play saxophone and it's still one of my most favorite instruments to play.
-I also enjoy playing acoustic guitar and the harmonica, and get lots of enjoyment out of jamming to along to my favorite Beatles, pop, folk, & gospel tunes, etc. I have an in-depth understanding of music theory and am keen to share my knowledge with learners who are currently at beginner or intermediate level, and who are wishing to expand or accelerate their musical knowledge and development.
+I also enjoy playing acoustic guitar and the harmonica, and still get a kick out of jamming to along to my favorite Beatles, pop, folk, & gospel tunes, etc. I have an in-depth understanding of music theory and am keen to share my knowledge with learners who are currently at beginner or intermediate level, and who are wishing to expand or accelerate their musical knowledge and development.

 How to learn the notes on your BASS: